1981 All-Ireland Senior Camogie Championship: Final

 Kilkenny got a reprieve in the see-saw final when Cork had led by nine points five minutes into the second half but when Liz Neary snatched a goal from a rebound 25 minutes into the second half they trailed by just a point.
 In what was described by the Irish Independent as a truly memorable four-minute period of extra time.
 Kilkenny fought hard for the equaliser and it was Margaret Farrell who saved the day with a point from play.
 The five point margin in the replay flattered Kilkenny after Angela Downey scored a breakaway goal in the last movement of the match.
 Mary O'Leary’s attempt to score an equalising goal from a free a few minutes earlier had been deflected over the bar.
-Agnes Hourigan wrote in the Irish Press:
+Agnes Hourigan, president of the Camogie Association, wrote in the Irish Press:

 Kilkenny battled back from a seemingly hopeless half time position to earn a draw.
 The champions seemed to haf the issue clinched in the 54th minute when Mary Geaney set up Mary O’Leary, but from point blank range she missed the proverbial sitter by driving wide.
 Profiting from that escape, Kilkenny mounted one last assault and Margaret Farrell sent high between the posts for the equalizer.
 Time was called on the puckout and an exciting, skilful game was over.

 Replay

-Agnes Hourigan wrote in the Irish Press:
+Agnes Hourigan, president of the Camogie Association, wrote in the Irish Press:

 Medals for bravery should have been awarded to the girls of Kilkenny and Cork as they tirelessly battled for dominance in the replay under the sullen clouds of Croke Park yesterday.
 In the most atrocious ground conditions, Kilkenny packaged their fourth title and their heroine, Angela Downey, immortalized her name by taking all but three of her side’s scores.